 - Visual amenity (but not loss of private view)

 - Effect on listed buildings and conservation areas

 - Disabled persons’ access

-- The proposal’s compliance with current national and local planning policies, including the adopted Development Plan and the Local Development Framework
+- The proposal’s compliance with current national and local planning policies, including the adopted Development Plan including any relevant Neighbourhood Plans

 - Planning history, including relevant planning appeal decisions.